ddikman/bodygram-back-compression/README.md

 For more detailed information, check out [the slides](https://speakerdeck.com/ddikman/hackathon-app-idea).

+**Please note:**

+Unfortunately, the idea I had for creating this app together with Bodygram's APIs didn't pan out.
+It turns out that the shoulder and hip angles are straight even for some suffering from scholiois.
+The slides above gives more information and some ideas of other ways to work around this.
+Regardless, this repo can act as a PoC idea of how an app like it would work.

 ## Running the app

 The app uses [Bodygram's](https://bodygram.com/en/) body scanning platform to capture posture data.
 It stores this in a Supabase database.